AzureDevOps3/duffney.github.io/_drafts/2020-03-12-usingANSIescapeSequencesPowerShell.md

 ## Resets

 All of the previous examples do not include a reset sequence.
 If you do not include a reset sequence the ANSI attributes you applied will continue to apply to all future text your code outputs to the screen.
-In PowerShell the command or script scope limit its impact, but it does effect the output of your code.
+In PowerShell the command or script scope limit its impact, but it does affect the output of your code.
 Running the below code snippet, you'll notice that the text following #PS7Now is still bold and inverted.
 It will also change the first new line return of your terminal prompt.

 ```powershell
 $text = '#PS7Now'